 The Bureau of Labor Statistics projects a 24% growth (much faster than average) for paramedic employment from 2014 to 2024.

-Some of the core content includes:
+Some core content includes:

 - Recognize the nature and seriousness of the patient’s condition or extent of injuries to assess requirements for emergency medical care;

-- Administer appropriate emergency medical care based on assessment findings of the patient’s condition providing medications and other various treatments that may include endotracheal tube placement, initiation of intravenous line(s), cardiac rhythm monitoring and treatment;
+- Administer appropriate emergency medical care based on assessment findings of the patient’s condition providing medications and other various treatments that may include endotracheal tube placement, initiation of an intravenous line(s), cardiac rhythm monitoring and treatment;

-- Lift, move, position and otherwise handle the patient to minimize discomfort and prevent further injury;
+- Lift, move, position, and otherwise handle the patient to minimize discomfort and prevent further injury;

-- After providing initial care, preparing the patient for transport to an area hospital and continuing care enroute; and, Perform safely and effectively the expectations of the job description.
+- After providing initial care, preparing the patient for transport to an area hospital and continuing care en route; and, perform safely and effectively the expectations of the job description.